-With the breakthrough release of 2011’s *Fela Soul*, Amerigo Gazaway’s sophomore effort was declared “a virtual web hit” (MTV) seemingly overnight.
-As the creator of one of the year’s most buzz-worthy independent releases, the 26 year-old Nashville native successfully showcased his unique ability to blend multiple genres into a singular dance floor groove.
-The son of renowned Jazz trumpeter, Gary “El Buho” Gazaway, the producer’s culturally diverse upbringing is reflected in his nuanced, multilayered instrumental arrangements.
-With a process the LA Times describes as “drawing a different design within a similar framework”, Gazaway’s cleverly executed remix/mashup projects gives audiences a familiar, yet fresh and distinct way to experience their favorite songs.
+With the breakthrough release of 2011’s Fela Soul (Fela Kuti + De La Soul), DJ/Producer Amerigo Gazaway’s sophomore effort was declared “a virtual web hit” (MTV) seemingly overnight.
+As the creator of one of the year’s most buzz-worthy independent releases, the 28 year-old Nashville native successfully showcased his unique ability for creating dream-team collaborations that never were.
+The son of renowned Jazz trumpeter, Gary “El Buho” Gazaway, the producer’s culturally diverse upbringing is reflected in his nuanced and multilayered “conceptual collaboration” projects.
+With a process the LA Times described as “drawing a different design within a similar framework,” Gazaway’s cleverly executed re-workings give audiences a familiar yet fresh way to experience their favorite songs.

 After releasing his second full-length project, Bizarre Tribe: Quest To The Pharcyde (ATCQ + The Pharcyde) in 2012, the DJ/producer earned critical acclaim and later collaborated with The Pharcyde for the single “Still Got Love.”
 Following his performance with the group at his breakout SXSW showcase, Gazaway went on to spend the bulk of 2013 logging festival performances across the U.S., Canada and Brazil.